Bushfire WATCH AND ACT message for Lloyds Hill area, Wicklow Estate, Dumbarton and Nairn Roads in Toodyay

 Firefighters have saved homes in the area but some homes have been lost.
 Powerlines and fences are down.

-A number of roads will remain closed overnight:
+A number of roads remain closed:

+Two taskforces are working to clear and reopen Toodyay Road and Toodyay Northam Road.
 There is no access to the fire zone.

 Motorists should avoid the area.
 Further clarification should be sought from WA Police or Main Roads WA on 138 138.